In a bowl, stir

 Dust the dough with some flour.
 Give the dough a light kneading to smoothen it.
 Divide dough into 15 gram pieces.
 Shape each piece of dough into a ball.

-Divide the Lotus Seed Paste into 35 gram pieces.
+into 35 gram pieces.
 Shape those into balls as well.

 Roll each dough ball over some flour.
 Dust your hands with flour and flatten each dough into a small disc.

 Wrap it around the filling and shape it into a ball until the filling is completely covered.
 Dust your hands with some flour to avoid the dough from sticking.

 Lightly dust the wrapped dough with some flour.